-3/4 lb of ground beef or turkey (or ground beef)
+- 3/4 lb of ground beef or turkey (or ground beef)

 - 16 ounce can of pinto beans, drained and rinsed (or substitute dried, already cooked, about 1 1/2 cups)

 - 1 fifteen ounce can tomato sauce

 - 1 eleven ounce can Mexican style or regular corn or an equivalent amount of frozen

 - 1 cup of shredded cheese

-- 1 cup of coarsely broken tortilla chips
+- 1 cup of coarsely broken tortilla chips, or the smaller rounds

 Directions: Preheat oven to 400.
-Brown meat in large skillet over med. high heat.
+Brown meat in large skillet over medium high heat.
 Drain.
 Stir in seasoning mix, beans, tomato sauce and corn.
 Bring to a boil.
 Reduce heat to low, simmer five minutes.

 When I double the recipe, I reserve 1/2 of the meat/bean/tomato mixture before putting it in to the casserole.
-I place it, when cooled enough, into a large ziploc freezer bag.
-I label it ”Taco Night” with the date.
-Just under the name, write: Thaw, place in 2 qt casserole, top with 1 cup each broken tortilla chips and shredded cheese, bake at 400 for five to 10 minutes.
+I place it, when cooled enough, into a large Ziploc freezer bag.
+I label it “Taco Night” with the date.
+Just under the name, write: Thaw, heat through, place in 2 qt casserole, top with 1 cup each broken tortilla chips and shredded cheese, bake at 400 for five to 10 minutes.
 It’s much easier to label with a flat bag and clean hands!